needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 # RPCs

-NetCode uses a limited form of RPCs to handle events.
+Netcode uses a limited form of RPCs to handle events.
 A job on the sending side can issue RPCs, and they then execute on a job on the receiving side.
 This limits what you can do in an RPC; such as what data you can read and modify, and what calls you are allowed to make from the engine.
 For more information on the Job System see the Unity User Manual documentation on the [C# Job System](https://docs.unity3d.com/2019.3/Documentation/Manual/JobSystem.html).

-To make the system a bit more flexible, you can use the flow of creating an entity that contains specific netcode components such as `SendRpcCommandRequestComponent` and `ReceiveRpcCommandRequestComponent`, which this page outlines.
+To make the system a bit more flexible, you can use the flow of creating an entity that contains specific netcode components such as
+`SendRpcCommandRequestComponent` and `ReceiveRpcCommandRequestComponent`, which this page outlines.

 ## Extend IRpcCommand